laanwj/k210-sdk-stuff/README.md

 Additional register documentation that is not in the datasheet can be found here:

 - [K210 memory map](doc/memory_map.md) - A rough memory map for the Kendryte K210 (as used on the Sipeed Maix boards)
+- [LicheeDan / MaixGo on-board peripherals](doc/onboard.md) - List of on-board peripherals and chips for the various boards with a K210

+External:

 - [k210.svd](https://github.com/riscv-rust/k210-pac/blob/master/k210.svd) - Peripheral description for rust K210 BSP (k210-pac project)

 Projects